rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 - The VPC must not use the `kubernetes.io/cluster/.*: owned`, `Name`, and `openshift.io/cluster` tags.
 - Set both `enableDnsHostnames` and `enableDnsSupport` to `true`.
     - That way, the cluster can use the Route 53 zones that are attached to the VPC to resolve cluster’s internal DNS records.
-    - If you prefer to use your own Route 53 hosted private zone, you must associate the existing hosted zone with your VPC prior to installing a cluster.
 - Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`.
     - Ensure that the cluster can egress either via NAT gateway in public subnet or via transit gateway.
     - And ensure whatever UDR you would like to follow is set up.